Scientists put dry mouth under the magnifying glass

-If you find yourself with an unusually dry mouth more than once or twice a week, you may have what doctors refer to as "xerostomia" - that is, a chronically parched palate.
+If you find yourself with an unusually dry mouth more than once or twice a week, you may have what doctors refer to as "xerostomia" - that is, a subjective sensation of dry mouth symptoms.
 It isn't an urgent medical condition, but it's certainly a nuisance, as it can give you dental problems and persistent oral odor.

 Plenty of things cause dry mouth.
 Sleeping with your mouth open is a common reason that saliva dries up.
 So is taking certain prescription medications.
 Stress, anxiety, exercise, smoking and mouth-breathing may also leave your tongue and cheeks dry.

 Whatever causes it, you'll know when your mouth is too dry.
-According to the Mayo Clinic, the symptoms of xerostomia include bad breath, thick saliva, cracks at the corners of your mouth, trouble talking or swallowing, a sore throat, increased plaque buildup and difficulty tasting your food.
+According to the Mayo Clinic, the symptoms of chronic dry mouth include bad breath, thick saliva, cracks at the corners of your mouth, trouble talking or swallowing, a sore throat, increased plaque buildup and difficulty tasting your food.

 Yikes.
 This calls for a specialty breath freshening rinse, toothpaste or lozenge.
 Any of these products can wet your mouth without using synthetic ingredients or chemicals to target odor.